 We suggested a low commitment/low risk approach to the design in order to not overwhelm the user.
 We simplified the design and punched-up copy to create a cleaner (less cluttered) screen that was easy to follow.
 Some previously required elements were now optional which sped up the first interaction.
 We also created a simple road map where each of the steps appeared at the top of every page to let the user know where they were in the process, as well as the number of pages remaining to complete.

 The remainder of the wizard presented choices for the user.
 By empowering users to make their own decisions, like filling out optional text fields or skipping a step, they were now able to use the product at their own comfort level.
 “How much time do I want to invest in this new product?
 How many decisions do I need to make right at this moment?
 Can I come back to these steps later?”
 Eureka anticipated feelings the user might experience but may not express.

 From sprint planning to daily standups, the Eureka and client teams collaborated multiple times throughout each day.
 As a result, a working prototype was built within weeks of the project start date, and our client was able to conduct user feedback tests frequently.
 Following every (two-week) iteration, our client tested to confirm the product was addressing their customers’ needs, if those customers understood how to use it, and if/what help was required.
 Tests were conducted early and often so that the teams were able to make adjustments to the design without discarding weeks or months of work.

 Overall, the collaborative UI/UX approach was a great fit for both Eureka and our client because of the constant communication and each team’s active involvement in the process.
 The teams worked together to make a highly usable and functional software product that greatly reduced the previously tedious client onboarding process.
 The end result was a software product with a highly useable UI that gave end users a great product experience.

-If you have any questions about your software product’s UI/UX or overall usability, feel free to contact us, we’d love to help.
+If you have any questions about your software product’s UI/UX or overall usability, feel free to email us at email@example.com and we’d love to help.